11 Indirect Connections

 - In the same way, the length of the shortest cycle in a graph with cycles is called the graph girth (Buckley and Harary 1990, 10).
 For a graph with a single cycle, the circumference is always equal to the girth.

 - A path that includes every node in a graph is called a Hamiltonian path (also called a spanning path).
-Obviously not all graphs will contain such a path, graphs that do contain a Hamiltonian path are called traceable graphs.
+Obviously, not all graphs contain such a path; graphs that do are called traceable graphs.

-- A cycle that visits each node in the graph exactly once is called Hamiltonian cycle (also called a spanning cycle).
-Obviously not all graphs will contain such a cycle, graphs that do contain a Hamiltonian cycle are called (you guessed it) Hamiltonian graphs.3
+- A cycle that visits each node in the graph exactly once is called a Hamiltonian cycle (also called a spanning cycle).
+Obviously, not all graphs will contain such a cycle.
+Graphs that do contain a Hamiltonian cycle are called (you guessed it) Hamiltonian graphs.
+[Hamiltonian paths, cycles, and graphs are named after the Irish Mathematician and Scientist William Rowan Hamilton.]

 Not every sequence of nodes and edges that begins with one node and ends in another counts as a proper graph-theoretic path between two nodes.

-For instance, looking at Figure fig-paths1, we could imagine a sequence of edges that started with one node and ended in another one without repeating edges, but repeating nodes.
-For instance, the sequence \((CA, AD, DC, CE, ED)\) has node C as the origin node and node D as the destination node, and all the edges in the sequence are unique.
+For instance, looking at Figure 11.1, we could imagine a sequence of edges that started at one node and ended at another, without repeating edges but allowing repeated nodes.
+For instance, the sequence \((CA, AD, DC, CE, ED)\) has node C as the origin and node D as the destination, and all edges in the sequence are distinct.
 However, the origin node C and the destination node D also appear in the intervening chain, which means that they are listed three times.
 This fails the path test for this edge sequence.
 Sequences like this, featuring all unique edges but repeated nodes, are called trails.

-In the same way, we could imagine some kind of message traveling across the edge sequence \((AD, DC, CE, ED, DC, EC, EB)\).
+In the same way, we could imagine a message traveling along the edge sequence \((AD, DC, CE, ED, DC, EC, EB)\).
 This sequence has A as the origin node and has B as the destination node.
 However, the sequence goes through nodes C, D, and E twice; moreover, the edge DC appears twice, as does the edge EC.
-This means nodes C, D, and E appear four times in the listing which also fails the “is this a path?” test.
+This means nodes C, D, and E appear four times in the listing, which also fails the “is this a path?” test.

-This means all paths are trails, and are trails are walks, but not all walks are trails, and not all trails are paths!
+This means all paths are trails, and all trails are walks, but not all walks are trails, and not all trails are paths!

 One way to keep these distinctions straight is by thinking about different types of things that flow through a network and how they may use paths, trails, or walks (Borgatti 2005).
-Take for instance a virus like our (in)famous friend, Covid 19.
+Take, for instance, a virus like our (in)famous friend, COVID-19.
 A virus doesn’t decide where to go.
-It just gets transmitted from person to person every time pairs of people (or multiple pairs if it’s a mass gathering) come into contact with one another.
+It just gets transmitted from person to person whenever pairs of people (or multiple pairs if it’s a mass gathering) come into contact.
 The same person can become exposed to the virus multiple times via different links (so the chain repeats nodes).
 In the same way, the same link (your best friend) can expose you to the virus multiple times (so the chain repeats edges).

 How about trails?
 We already mentioned the idea of “six degrees of separation.”
-In the 1960s, the social psychologist Stanley Milgram (1967) designed an experiment where he sent almost two hundred packages containing a letter to a bunch of random people in Nebraska.
+In the 1960s, the social psychologist Stanley Milgram designed an experiment in which he sent almost 200 packages containing a letter to a group of random people in Nebraska.
 The letter had the name of a stockbroker who lived in Boston and instructions that read: “If you know this person and where they live, send them this package; if you don’t know this person, forward it to someone you know who you think might know this person.”
 This is called the small world experiment.
+The point of the experiment was to figure out how many packages reached their intended destination (if any).

 The letters in Milgram’s experiment thus began to flow through indirect connections in social networks.
-Any one “chain” of letters however would go from one link in the network to another.
-Theoretically it could come back to a person who had already sent the letter (if one of the people forward in the chain didn’t know that person had sent the letter before), but no one would forward the letter back to the same person they had forwarded the letter before.
-This means that the packages in the small world experiment traveled via trails.
+Any one “chain” of letters, however, would go from one link in the network to another.
+Theoretically, it could come back to the person who had already sent the letter (if someone further in the chain didn’t know that person had sent it before), but no one would forward it back to the same person they had forwarded it to before.
+This means that the packages in the small-world experiment traveled along trails.
 They could repeat nodes (e.g., people) but not edges.

-Gossip spreads through the network via trails too.
-You can hear the same piece of gossip from different friends (meaning that you are a repeated node in the trail), but you won’t hear the same piece of gossip from the same friend (meaning that edges are not repeated), unless they had memory loss!
+Gossip spreads through the network via trails, too.
+You can hear the same piece of gossip from different friends (meaning that you are a repeated node in the trail), but you won’t hear the same piece of gossip from the same friend (meaning that edges are not repeated), unless they have memory loss!

 So the differences between the ways viruses and gossip travel via social networks should help you keep walks and trails apart.